pallets/jinja/docs/api.rst

 *   template rendering will require an event loop to be set for the current thread (``asyncio.get_event_loop`` needs to return one)
-*   all template generation code internally runs async generators which means that you will pay a performance penalty even if the non sync methods are used!
+*   all template generation code internally runs async generators which means that you will pay a performance penalty even if the non async methods are used!
 *   The sync methods are based on async methods if the async mode is enabled which means that `render` for instance will internally invoke